 As you can tell by now, we, along with the rest of the family, love the French Bulldog and will have them from now on, but no dog is perfect (or are they?).
 Other than what we have already mentioned above, you should also be aware of the following:

-Frenchies can also have occasional gas (OK, sometimes it’s more than occasional), especially if you feed them a dog food containing wheat products.
+Frenchies can also have occasional gas (OK, sometimes it’s more than occasional), especially if you feed them a dog food containing wheat, corn, or soy, which we strongly discourage.
 However, the men in the house say this is sometimes an advantage, in that one of the Frenchies can always be blamed (that’s assuming one is around).

 Frenchies love people – all people, it seems.
 They will show a preference for their “owner”, but they are not above going to anyone willing to give them some attention.
 If you want your Frenchie to love you – and only you – you might be disappointed.